 Well Done Goods by Cyberoptix is a men's & women's gift, accessories, and streetwear shop that serves as Cyberoptix's flagship tie and scarf retail store.

 Widely known for their offbeat neckties and scarves that have graced the necks of celebrities on the red carpet, are collected by Apollo and Shuttle Program astronauts, and are sought after by science and art museum gift shops around the world, Well Done Goods by Cyberoptix Founder Bethany Shorb emphasizes that "Our store is not about 'just ties' anymore!"

 Why stray from that winning combination?

 Not just ties!
-While Cyberoptix is celebrating 10 years of bringing unique neckwear to Detroit and beyond, Well Done Goods by Cyberoptix showcases a full range of ties, scarves, bow ties and pocket squares inside the new shop alongside their whole new line of graphic-forward apparel.
+While Cyberoptix is celebrating over 15 years of bringing unique neckwear to Detroit and beyond, Well Done Goods by Cyberoptix showcases a full range of ties, scarves, bow ties and pocket squares inside the new shop alongside their whole new line of graphic-forward apparel.
 "Our customers have asked and asked for us to put our designs on other things, what better place to launch that venture than right here in our hometown?" says Shorb.